marenamat/ietf-draft-marenamat-idr-scrub-bgp-origin/draft-marenamat-idr-scrub-bgp-origin.md

 # Tolerance of missing or malformed BGP Origin attribute

-Unless explicitly configured by a network operator to do otherwise, if the ORIGIN attribute has an undefined value, BGP speakers SHOULD replace it by a value of 0 (IGP).
+Unless explicitly configured by a network operator to do otherwise, if the ORIGIN attribute is malformed or absent, BGP speakers SHOULD accept such UPDATE message and replace the ORIGIN attribute by a value of 0 (IGP).

-BGP speakers SHOULD NOT generate UPDATE Message Errors with the subcode 6, Invalid ORIGIN Attribute.
+Per the above specification, this document updates

-Per the above specification, this document updates {{Section 4.5 of -bgp}}
+{{Section 7.1 of -bgp-update-error-handling}}
-by accepting routes without the ORIGIN attribute.
+by accepting routes with a malformed ORIGIN attribute.

 # Update to the BGP Origin attribute values